ReznoRMichael/hollow-knight-completion-check/README.md

   — Changes/Fixes:
   ✅ Rewrote and optimized large parts of the code.
 Should work a bit faster now, especially on mobile devices.
+  ✅ Display all entry descriptions by default.
+They are all blurred when Spoilers checkbox is unchecked.
+Hover over them to uncover one-by-one.
-  ✅ Things that are not yet done are now blurred when Spoiler checkbox is unchecked.
-Hover over the name to uncover it. (thanks to kanna for the idea and inspiration!)
+  ✅ After analyzing a file, entries that are not yet done are now fully blurred when Spoiler checkbox is unchecked.
+Hover over the name and/or description to uncover it one-by-one. (thanks to kanna for the idea and inspiration!)
   ✅ All sections now have short text descriptions.
   ✅ Fixed incorrect display of Soul orbs amount for early HK save file versions (like 1.0.0.6).
   ✅ Added Secret data information at the bottom of the tool.